MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

 Computations on DataKnots are expressed using `Pipeline` expressions.
 Pipelines are constructed algebraically using pipeline primitives and combinators.
-Primitives represent relationships among data from a given data source.
+Primitives represent data and relationships among data from a given data source.
 Combinators are components that encapsulate logic.
 DataKnots provide a rich library of these pipeline components, and new ones could be coded in Julia.
 Importantly, any Julia function could be *lifted* to a pipeline component, providing easy and tight integration of Julia functions within DataKnot expressions.

 To start working with DataKnots, we import the package:

     using DataKnots

-## Combining Pipelines
+## Introduction to DataKnots

-With DataKnots, composition of independently developed data processing components is easy.
-Consider an example pipeline, `Hello` that produces a `DataKnot` containing a singular string value, `"Hello World"`:
+Consider an example pipeline `Hello` that produces a `DataKnot` containing a singular string value, `"Hello World"`:

     Hello = Const("Hello World");
     run(Hello)